-Shandaken Projects and Storm King Art Center welcome applicants from across cultural disciplines irrespective of race, gender, religion, ability, sexual preference, or nationality.
-Preference is given to those with a strong connection to the visual arts.
+Shandaken Projects and Storm King Art Center welcome applicants from across cultural disciplines irrespective of race, gender, religion, ability, sexual preference, or nationality, who make work with a direct connection to the visual arts.

 Shandaken: Storm King residencies are designed to honor experimentation and process as ends in and of themselves.
 So don't be afraid to tell us about a goal whose outcome you're unsure of.
 If you are a sculptor who's always wanted to try painting, or a curator who's always wanted to make art: don't be afraid to say so.
 Remember also that the experience of place—the Storm King collection, the rich history of the Hudson Highlands region—is a part of the experience of the program.

 Applications are due by 11:59pm EST on February 28.
 Please submit any questions or concerns by end of day, February 23.
 Late applications cannot be considered.